 There’s something broken in the rental market, but it’s worth mending.
 More and more renters, from millennials to older generations are choosing or would prefer to rent because of the lifestyle it affords.
 They can often live in better or more central areas or can make more dynamic career choices that mean short stays and quick relocations.

-At Residently, we’re rebuilding the rental experience from the group up to make it better for everyone.
+At Residently, we’re rebuilding the rental experience from the ground up to make it better for everyone.
 If you’re interested in improving your rental income and reducing your workload, get in touch for a free valuation.